Emperor Shun: Legends

-Though given an office and money, Shun still lived humbly.
-He continued to work in the fields every day.
-Shun even managed to convince his two brides, the two princesses, Yao's daughters, named Ehuang (Fairy Radiance) and Nüying (Maiden Bloom), who were used to good living, to live humbly and work along the people.
-However, Shun's stepmother and half brother became extremely jealous and conspired to kill Shun.
-Once Shun's half brother Xiang lit a barn on fire, and convinced Shun to climb onto the roof to put the fire out, but then Xiang took away the ladder, trapping Shun on the burning roof.
-Shun skilfully made a parachute out of his hat and cloth and jumped down in safety.
-Another time, Xiang and his mother conspired to get Shun drunk and then throw him into a dried-up well and then bury him with rocks and dirt.
-Shun's half-sister, never approving of her mother and brother's schemes, told Shun's wives about the scheme.
-Shun thus prepared himself.
-Shun pretended to get drunk, and when he was thrown into the well, he had already a tunnel pre-dug to escape to the surface.
-Thus, Shun survived many attempts on his life.
-Yet, he never blamed his stepmother or his half brother, and forgave them every time.
+According to tradition, despite receiving an office and financial support, Shun continued to live humbly.
+Tradition holds that he continued to work in the fields daily.
+These accounts state that Shun persuaded his wives, the princesses Ehuang (娥皇, Fairy Radiance) and Nüying (女英, Maiden Bloom), daughters of Yao, to adopt a humble lifestyle and work alongside the people.
+According to tradition, Shun's stepmother and half-brother became jealous and conspired to kill him.
+One tradition states that Shun's half-brother Xiang set fire to a barn and persuaded Shun to climb onto the roof to extinguish the fire before removing the ladder and trapping him there.
+According to the legend, Shun fashioned a makeshift parachute from his hat and clothing and descended safely.
+Another tradition relates that Xiang and his mother conspired to intoxicate Shun, throw him into a dry well, and bury him with rocks and soil.
+Tradition holds that Shun's half-sister, who disapproved of her mother and brother's plans, informed his wives about the plot.
+Shun then prepared for the attempt on his life.
+According to the legend, Shun feigned intoxication and escaped through a tunnel that he had prepared in advance.
+Traditional accounts describe Shun as surviving several attempts on his life while never blaming his stepmother or half-brother and forgiving them on each occasion.

-Eventually, Shun's stepmother and half brother repented their past wrongs.
-Shun wholeheartedly forgave them both, and even helped Xiang get an office.
-Shun also managed to influence Emperor Yao's 9 worthless sons into becoming useful contributing members of society.
+Traditional accounts state that Shun's stepmother and half-brother eventually repented of their past wrongs.
+Shun forgave them and helped Xiang obtain an official position.
+Accounts also describe Shun as reforming Emperor Yao's nine sons and turning them into productive members of society.

-Emperor Yao was very impressed by all of Shun's achievements, and thus chose Shun as his successor and put him on the throne in the year of Jiwei (己未).
-Yao's capital was in Ji (冀) which in modern times is also in Shanxi province.
+According to tradition, Emperor Yao was impressed by Shun's achievements and chose him as his successor, enthroning him in the year of Jiwei (己未).
+Yao's capital was located in Ji (冀), in what is now Shanxi province.

-Shun is also renowned as the originator of the music called Dashao (大韶), a symphony of nine Chinese musical instruments.
+Tradition also attributes the creation of Dashao (大韶), a symphony performed with nine Chinese instruments, to Shun.

-In the last year of Shun's reign, Shun decided to tour the country.
-But unfortunately, he died suddenly of an illness on the journey near the Xiang River.
-Both his wives rushed from home to his body, and wept by the river for days.
-Their tears turned into blood and stained the reeds by the river.
-From that day on, the bamboo of that region became red-spotted, which explains the origin of spotted bamboo.
-Then overcome by grief, both women threw themselves into the river and drowned.
+In the final year of his reign, Shun is said to have undertaken a tour of the country, and is said to have died of an illness during the journey near the Xiang River.
+According to tradition, both of his wives came to the site of his death and mourned beside the river for several days.
+Legend holds that their tears turned into blood and stained the reeds along the river.
+The legend attributes the origin of spotted bamboo to this event.
+According to the legend, both women, overcome by grief, drowned themselves in the river.

-Shun considered his son, Shangjun (商均), as unworthy and picked Yu, the tamer of floods, as his heir.
+Shun is said to have considered his son Shangjun (商均) unworthy and instead picked Yu, known for managing floods, as his heir.